airbytehq/airbyte/docs/integrations/destinations/local-csv.md

 1. List files containing the replicated data using `ls`
 1. Execute `cat {filename}` to display the data in a particular file

-Note: Above steps is also applicable if you are running Airbyte on Windows OS with WSL2 and Docker.
+Note: If you are running Airbyte on Windows with Docker backed by WSL2, you have to use similar step as above or refer to this [link](../tutorials/locating-files-local-destination.md) for an alternative approach.